-This document aims to provide policy-makers with the needed guidance to understand, follow-up and give informed advice in developing maritime spatial plans for the region of Macaronesia.
+This document aims to provide stakeholders with the needed guidance to understand, and actively participate in developing maritime spatial plans being prepared in the region of Macaronesia.
 Their important role in the planning process requires an understanding of Macaronesia as a marine region, Maritime Spatial Planning as a new policy, the legal framework in each country, the basic contents and stages of the plans, and the challenges and opportunities of the region for MSP.

-This document also provides an overview of the principles guiding MSP in Macaronesia, and the role and composition of the advisory bodies set up in each region to develop MSP process.
-It concludes with recommendations for future decision-making in each archipelago (Azores, Canaries and Madeira), where the lessons learnt from both the MarSP project and the MSP process can inform the future development of plans.
+This document also provides an overview of the benefits that both stakeholders and the MSP process get from an effective stakeholder engagement, and the description of the stakeholder events held in each archipelago.
+It concludes with recommendations for future stakeholder engagement in each archipelago (Azores, Canaries and Madeira), where the lessons learnt from both the MarSP project and the MSP process can inform the future development of plans.